 We're not changing the world (yet) but we were able to make our line completely out of recycled plastics.
 And we think that's pretty awesome.

-Since launching- we've been able to recycle the plastic from over 50,000 plastic jugs.
+Since launching- we've been able to recycle the plastic from over 100,000 plastic milk jugs.
 We're still calculating how much milk was consumed to make that possible!

 Read how, below.